 California fire approaches Lake Tahoe after mass evacuation

-The popular vacation haven normally filled with tens of thousands of summer tourists was emptied out Monday as the massive Caldor Fire expanded to the north and south.
-Vehicles loaded with bikes and camping gear and hauling boats were in gridlock traffic, stalled in hazy, brown air that smelled like a campfire.
-Police and other emergency vehicles whizzed by.
+The streets of the popular vacation haven, normally filled with thousands of summer tourists, were all but deserted after rapid growth of the Caldor Fire forced a mass evacuation on Monday and triggered hours of gridlocked traffic.

-“It's more out of control than I thought,” evacuee Glen Naasz said of the fire that by late Monday had crossed state highways 50 and 89 and burned mountain cabins as it churned down slopes into the Tahoe Basin.
+“It's more out of control than I thought,” evacuee Glen Naasz said of the fire that by late Monday had been pushed by strong winds across two major highways, burning mountain cabins as it swept down slopes into the Tahoe Basin.

+More firefighters arrived just after dark Monday and many were dispatched to protect homes in the Christmas Valley area, about 10 miles (16 kilometers) from the city of South Lake Tahoe.

+Thick smoke prevented air firefighting operations periodically last week.
+But since then, 23 helicopters and three air tankers dumped thousands of gallons of water and retardant on the fire, fire spokesman Dominic Polito said.

 Ken Breslin was stuck in bumper-to-bumper traffic less than a mile (1.6 kilometers) from his home in the city of 22,000, with only a quarter-tank of gas in his Ford Escape.
 His son begged him to leave Sunday night, but he shrugged him off, certain that if an evacuation order came, it would be later in the week.

 “Before, it was, ‘No worries ... it’s not going to crest.
-It’s not gonna come down the hill.
+It’s not going to come down the hill.
 There’s 3,500 firefighters, all those bulldozers and all the air support,’” he said.
 “Until this morning, I didn’t think there was a chance it could come into this area.
-Now, it’s very real.”
+Now it’s very real.”

-Flames came within just a few miles of South Lake Tahoe and residents just over the state line in Douglas County, Nevada were under evacuation warnings.
+As flames advanced toward South Lake Tahoe, residents just over the state line in Nevada faced evacuation warnings.

-Monday’s fresh evacuation orders, unheard of in the city, came a day after communities several miles south of the lake were abruptly ordered to leave as the fire raged nearby.
-South Lake Tahoe’s main medical facility, Barton Memorial Hospital, proactively evacuated dozens of patients, and the El Dorado Sheriff’s Office transferred inmates to a neighboring jail.
+Monday’s evacuation orders came a day after communities several miles south of the lake were abruptly ordered to leave as the fire raged nearby.
+South Lake Tahoe’s main medical facility, Barton Memorial Hospital, evacuated dozens of patients.
+The El Dorado County Sheriff’s Office transferred inmates to a neighboring jail.

 “There is fire activity happening in California that we have never seen before.
 The critical thing for the public to know is evacuate early,” said Chief Thom Porter, director of the California Department of Forestry and Fire Protection, or Cal Fire.
 “For the rest of you in California: Every acre can and will burn someday in this state.”